phamou/BlackJack/README.md

 # BlackJack
-This BlackJack game simulation attempts at linking H files as well as linking different classes with constructors into a main file:
+This BlackJack game simulation attempts at linking .h files as well as linking different classes with constructors into a main file:

 * blackjack.h contains all declarations of the classes needed
 * blackjack.cpp contains the definition and implementation of the classes’ methods